fusonic/php-http-kernel-extensions/README.md

    to transport the request data (aka data transfer objects) from your controller to your business logic.
 In
     addition it will also validate the resulting object with Symfony Validation if you set validation annotations.

-- Mapping will only happen for parameters accompanied by the `Fusonic\HttpKernelExtensions\Attribute\FromRequest` [attribute](src/Attribute/FromRequest.php).
+- Mapping will happen for parameters accompanied by the `Fusonic\HttpKernelExtensions\Attribute\FromRequest` [attribute](src/Attribute/FromRequest.php).
+Alternatively the attribute can also be set on the class of the parameter (see example below).
 - Strong type checks will be enforced for PUT, POST, PATCH and DELETE during serialization and it will result in an error if the types in the request body don't match the expected ones in the dto.
 - Type enforcement will be disabled for all other requests e.g. GET as query parameters will always be transferred as